 Let’s state the facts.
 It is definitely true that oftentimes if the opportunity presents itself, a man will take advantage of woman regardless if they are attracted to them or not.
 Men in leadership positions, men with influence, men with power… regardless of their character, religious affiliation, moral code, or integrity… still make mistakes.

-Should these allegations of sexual harassment result in the termination of those being accused, before they have been found guilty?
+Should these allegations of sexual harassment result in termination or the public harassment of those being accused, before they have been found guilty?

-Why are these women finally getting the courage to make their allegations known at this time?
+Why are these women waiting so long to have the courage to make their allegations known?

 I do not know… I have no idea, when it comes to answering this question.
 I don’t know why someone would wait 20 years to bring up something that they may not can prove in the court of law, and even if they can prove it, they may not get anything from it except personal satisfaction.
 If I had a female boss, and she touched me on my genitals 20 years ago, I would just try to forget it ever happened… seriously!

-Why are most (if not all) of the sexual allegations made, which are taken seriously, were made by white women?
+Why are most (if not all) of the sexual allegations made which are taken seriously, are being made by white women?

-I was thinking… I would imagine that all women (of all races) have faced sexual harassment in the workplace… or wherever they were assaulted.
-So, why is it that most, if not all, of the women who are making these allegations are white?
-I feel it’s two reasons why.
-Women of other races may not be as respected or trusted in our society as much as white women.
-And, maybe more women of color have more to lose if they made public allegations against their superiors.
-Some may think that’s a racist statement, but I don’t feel it is.
-I just feel that it says we still have a ways to go in our country if we still want to grant equal rights for all.
+I was thinking… I would imagine that women (of all races) have faced sexual harassment at one time or another.
+So, why is it that most, if not all of the women who are making these allegations are white?
+I don’t know.
+Is it because women of other races may not be as respected or trusted in our society as much as white women?
+Or they have more to lose if they made public allegations against their superiors.
+Some may think this is a racist statement, but I don’t feel it is.
+I just feel that it says we still have a ways to go in our country if we want equal rights for all.

-No one can deny that sex is the top seller in our society.
-Things which would have been deemed sexually explicit just 30 years ago, now airs on public television.
+No one can deny that sex is one of the top sellers in society.
+Things which would have been deemed sexually explicit just 30 years ago, now airs regularly on almost every television station.

 Let’s be honest… how many times have you done something which could possibly be misconstrued as sexual harassment?
 Whether it’s giving a hug or kiss on the cheek to someone who doesn’t want a hug at work.
-Or, maybe you sat too close to someone at an event, and they were uncomfortable… There are things that may be a culturally appropriate greeting, like a hug and kiss, but also could be considered as workplace inappropriate behavior.
+Or, maybe you sat too close to someone at an event, and they were uncomfortable… There are things that may be a culturally appropriate greeting, like a hug and kiss, are now also considered as workplace inappropriate behavior.

-Anyway… one thing I can’t stand, are lying unrepentant unapologetic prideful people.
-Though I don’t like to see bad things happen to anyone, and I try my best not to judge others… I don’t feel sorry for people who are held accountable for sexually violating other people, especially young girls.
+Anyway… one thing I can’t stand are lying unrepentant unapologetic prideful people.
+Though I don’t like to see bad things happen to anyone, and I try my best not to judge others… I don’t feel sorry for people who are held accountable for sexually violating other people, especially those who take the innocence away from young boys/girls.

 Luke 8:17 – 17 For all that is secret will eventually be brought into the open, and everything that is concealed will be brought to light and made known to all.